finos/FDC3/toolbox/fdc3-conformance/FDC3-1.2-Conformance-Test-Cases.md

 -  `ACBasicUsage1` Perform above test
 -  `ACBasicUsage2` Perform above test, but join channel first and then `testChannel.addContextListener()`
--  `ACBasicUsage3` Do the app B steps first but in reverse order to populate the channel with context, check that A will receive the context after creating

 ### App Channels Broadcast (Filtered Context)